akaIDIOT/LoBotomy/protocol.md

 ### death
 Format: `death turns`

-Sent by the server to inform you that you are dead and how long you need to wait before you can respawn:
+Sent by the server to inform you that you are dead and how long you need to wait before you can respawn (yes, that's something you need to do yourself):

 1. **turns** (integer): how long you will stay dead.